roar109/rc.utils/README.md

     FieldsFilter.filterFields(fields, array, separator)

-`array` object values is going to have with the `name` and `email` filled, other will be empty.
+The `array` values have the `name` and `email` properties filled, other properties will be empty.

 ###  org.rage.transformation.TransformationHelper

-Converts any java object that follow the java beans convention to a Map<String, Map<String, Object> approach
+Converts any java object that follow the java beans convention to a Map<String, Map<String, Object> approach.

 POJO: